 Many other practices support healthy circulation.
 One that feels great is to use a dry bathing-brush.
 Before you get in the shower, brush the entire surface of your skin toward the heart until you feel tingling all over.
 This can be done in conjunction with all-over oil application (abhyanga) on days when it is not too rainy.

 A quicker alternative to those two practices is to use a scrub in the shower.
 Many small herb companies make salt and herb-based body scrubs.
 You can also find recipes for making your own on the internet.
-Here’s a link to a nice article with a few different recipes.

 Because the digestive fire is strong this time of year, we need to eat nourishing and satisfying foods to make sure we don’t lose weight during the winter.
 Spring will be a much more appropriate and natural time for cleansing and weight loss.